syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 ### Customization of snap intervals

 By default, the objects are snapped towards the nearest gridline.
-The gridline or position towards where the diagram object snaps can be customized with the horizontal gridline’s [SnapIntervals](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.GridLines.html#Syncfusion_Blazor_Diagram_GridLines_SnapIntervals) and the vertical gridline’s `SnapIntervals` properties.
+The gridline or position towards where the diagram object snaps can be customized by using [SnapIntervals](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.GridLines.html#Syncfusion_Blazor_Diagram_GridLines_SnapIntervals) property of the HorizontalGridLines and VerticalGridLines.

 ```cshtml
 @page "/CustomSnapLineInterval Sample"